Blog / Gerber Files: A Step by Step Guide on How to Generate Gerber Files

 You should configure the data you will export with these options.

-The diagram below illustrates the dialog that will help you choose units, template format, and export layers.
+The diagram below illustrates the dialog to help you choose units, template format, and export layers.
 To use the conference, right-click one of your Gerber file items and press Configure.

 Gerber-